-A functional behavioral assessment (FBA) is a means of discovering the function or purpose of the child's behaviors.
-The child is observed by a few members of the IEP Team and data is recorded.
+A Functional Behavioral Assessment (FBA) is a means of discovering the function or purpose of the child's behaviors.
+The child is observed by a few members of the IEP Team (or other school staff) and data is recorded.
 This data can enlighten the team as to the reasons for the behavior.

-Is the behavior a way for the child to communicate his/her needs?
-Is the behavior exhibited a way to escape an adult-directed activity?
-Does the child want someone's attention and exhibit negative behaviors in order to receive that attention?
-Is the academic work too hard, which can cause frustration, or too easy, which can lead to boredom?
-Are the problem behaviors displayed mostly in the morning?
-Are they displayed with a certain teacher?
-Are they displayed on a certain day of the week?
+- Is the behavior a way for the child to communicate the child's needs? - Is the behavior exhibited a way to escape an activity directed by an adult? - Does the child want someone's attention and exhibit negative behaviors in order to receive that attention? - Is the academic work too hard, which can cause frustration, or too easy, which can lead to boredom? - Are the problem behaviors displayed mostly in the morning? - Are they displayed with a certain teacher? - Are they displayed on a certain day of the week?